📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 Resource Limitations

-2. Consider upgrading to a larger Droplet size if you’re consistently using >70% of CPU or memory
+Monitor usage on Digital Ocean dashboard.
+Upgrade Droplet size if consistently using >70% of CPU or memory.